 If you took Instagram’s word for it, you’d think Joshua Tree was just a place to model your new athleisure and recharge your crystals.
 Oh!
 And post yet another picture of those gnarly trees.
 But trust us, there’s more to do in this park than getting your tarot cards read.

 To start, visit skull rock, a boulder that resembles a… well, you know 💀 Then set off in search of the amazing creatures that make this inhospitable place their home.
 Mojave Desert Tortoises, kangaroo rats, pocket gophers and the handsome California tree frog are sure to add an “awe” and “aw” factor to your feed.
-However you choose to enjoy Joshua Tree, remember two things: bring water (it’s hot) and leave the pup at home (it’s hot).
+You can also choose to unplug and unwind for a Californian weekend getaway at one of several retreats in Joshua Tree.
+However you choose to enjoy this national park, remember two things: bring water (it’s hot) and leave the pup at home (it’s hot).

 5. Great Smoky Mountains National Park